 Can You Paint Asphalt Roof Shingles?

+Are you wondering if you can paint shingles?
 Yes, you can absolutely paint asphalt roof shingles.
 However, it’s important to take some precautions beforehand to ensure your roof is in good enough shape to paint.
 Calling on a professional roofing inspector to give your roof a good once-over should always be your first move.

 But what do you do if your roof is in poor condition?
 Can you paint shingles on your roof?
 If the inspector notices leaks, lifting shingles, blistering or any other issue, they’ll likely recommend replacing the roof instead of painting over it.